phantom-passwd/multi-checker/README.md

    ```bash
    python scrapper.py
    ```
-   - The script will scrape proxies from various sources, and save the results in separate files (e.g., `http_proxies.txt`, `socks5_proxies.txt`, etc.)
+   - The script will scrape proxies from various sources and save the results in separate files (e.g., `http_proxies.txt`, `socks5_proxies.txt`, etc.) 📂

 ### Email/Password Extractor

-1. Make sure you have Update the `input_file`  in the `EmailPasswordExtractor` class with the path to your input file:
+1. Make sure you update the `input_file` in the `EmailPasswordExtractor` class with the path to your input file:
    ```python
    self.input_file = 'INPUT_FILE_PATH_HERE_BROOOOOOOOO.txt'  # Update this path
    ```